 Want to share your health story?
 Sign up now.

 8. Remember, you’re strong.

 Being human means going through countless ups and downs.
 Having a chronic condition usually means more downs than ups which can lead to feelings of loneliness, depression, and even low self-esteem.
 But being sad isn’t always bad, feeling lonely isn’t pathetic, and low self-esteem can be temporary.
+Even inviting a London escort over could have a really positive impact on your wellbeing.
 Every day you live with a chronic condition you are growing stronger, wiser, and more bad-ass than you know.

 “Have faith in your strength.
 You are a fighter and you can do this.” – Anonymous, Lupus

 “I try to remind myself how strong I am.
 Through the years I have been able to reflect on my life and realize that having [Ankylosing Spondylitis] has shaped me into a better person.
 Despite the challenges and negative factors that come along with it, I have been able to see through that.
 I notice that I have become more understanding, open-minded, and appreciative towards others and life.
 I look at life a little differently than others, and I have had to mature differently than others.
 I believe that makes me unique.” – Natalie, Ankylosing Spondylitis